zen0bit/awesome-stars/topics.md

 - [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
 No ads, no
 - [SkyD666/PodAura](https://github.com/SkyD666/PodAura) - All-in-one Android podcast app for RSS, media dl & play.
 MVI arch, Material You style. ⭐️ Star to support!
 - [offa/android-foss](https://github.com/offa/android-foss) - A list of Free and Open Source Software (FOSS) for Android – saving Freedom and Privacy.
+- [Scrut1ny/GrapheneOS-Guide](https://github.com/Scrut1ny/GrapheneOS-Guide) - A resource for users intent on optimizing their usage of this highly secure and privacy focused mobile operating system.
 - [accrescent/accrescent](https://github.com/accrescent/accrescent) - A novel Android app store focused on security, privacy, and usability
 - [jackBonadies/SeekerAndroid](https://github.com/jackBonadies/SeekerAndroid) - Android client for the Soulseek peer-to-peer network
 - [ImranR98/apps.obtainium.imranr.dev](https://github.com/ImranR98/apps.obtainium.imranr.dev) - Collection of suggested apps for Obtainium.